ccollicutt/ccollicutt.github.io/_posts/2023-07-30-chain-link-kubernetes-python-application.md

 169 app.py
 ```

+I need to do some research and see if there are some higher level abstractions in Python that can help reduce the number of lines in the CLI.

 ## Why a Python CLI and not Helm?

 YAML isn't a programming language.
+Obviously you can do a lot "more" with Kubernetes using a real programming language.
+But of course, no one writes a Python CLI for every app they deploy to Kubernetes--that would make no sense.

 I mean, it would make more sense to do this in Helm if I thought other people would actually use it.
 But I don't expect anyone ever would.
 This app was really just a learning experience for me, and part of the learning experience I wanted was to create a CLI that could manage the app for me in Kubernetes.

 Ultimately, I might prefer to use Python to manage Kubernetes environments.
 Then again, Helm's ability to manage upgrades would be required in production.
 This is something I need to look into--how tools like Helm are looking at the state of a k8s app.
+Plus whatever other tooling exists--for example Pulumi (which I have never used).

 ## Conclusion